Abdulmateen77/Autonomous-Reliable-Car/README.md

 - Connect the necessary sensors and actuators to your Raspberry Pi.
 - Run the compiled executable, and the car should demonstrate autonomous behavior.

-## Contributing

-Contributions are welcome!
-Please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.

-## License

-This project is licensed under the GNU Lesser General Public License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments